Last updated on 28th February 2022

 These miners have to solve a formula for each new entry in order to prove that the transaction and code they are encrypted with match.
 Why?
 Because each transaction is encrypted with a code which proves its validity (hence cryptocurrency), and each bitcoin wallet has its own unique key which keeps tabs on how much each person has spent and how much they have left.

-As it stands, there are over 1,500 cryptocurrencies on the market, some more secure than others, some more valuable than others.
+As it stands, there are approximately 10,000 cryptocurrencies in existence, some more secure than others, some more valuable than others.
 And where Bitcoin’s built-in strategy to prevent hyperinflation has been to issue a controlled supply of exactly 21 million coins (thereby maintaining an almost constant level of supply and demand), other cryptocurrencies have been more volatile.
 Which is where Initial Coin Offerings come in.

 Some cryptocurrency startups need investment to get off the ground…